fardinbarashi/PsTo-do/README.md

     Locate the downloaded file and double-click on it to start the installation process.
     Follow the on-screen instructions to complete the installation.

-We hope you enjoy using My Awesome App!
+We hope you enjoy using PsTo-Do!
 For any questions, feedback, or bug reports, please submit an issue on our GitHub repository.
 Happy organizing!